Claim: The planned cover for a hip-hop album due to be released in November 2001 depicted an exploding World Trade Center.

 Riley explained the symbolism behind the cover:

-Note that the although the World Trade Center towers were used for the picture, the New York skyline is not visible, nor are any airplanes shown crashing into the towers.
-The artwork was merely intended to depict the destruction of a generic "tall building" and thus was not a harbinger of recent events, although by coincidence it did prove to be disturbingly congruent with the horrors of
+Although the image of World Trade Center towers billowing smoke and flame were used as a backdrop for the original artwork, the New York skyline was not visible in the image, nor were any airplanes shown crashing into the towers.
+The artwork was merely intended to depict the destruction of a generic "tall building" and thus was not a harbinger of recent events, although by coincidence it did prove to be disturbingly congruent with the horrors of 11 September 2001.

-Finally, the New York indie electronic duo I Am the World Trade Center are shortening their name to
+Finally, the New York indie electronic duo I Am the World Trade Center temporarily shortened their name to I Am The ....

 Album Cover of WTC Blast Pulled (CNN)